 Kessler Topaz Meltzer & Check, LLP Announces a Securities Fraud Class Action Filed Against Olaplex Holdings, Inc.

-/EIN News/ -- RADNOR, Pa., Dec.
-06, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against Olaplex Holdings, Inc. (“Olaplex”) (NASDAQ: OLPX).
-The action charges Olaplex with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Olaplex’s materially misleading statements and omissions to the public, Olaplex’s investors have suffered significant losses.
+RADNOR, Pa., Dec.
+06, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against Olaplex Holdings, Inc. ("Olaplex") OLPX.
+The action charges Olaplex with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Olaplex's materially misleading statements and omissions to the public, Olaplex's investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR OLAPLEX LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/olaplex-holdings-inc?utm_source=PR&utm_medium=link&utm_campaign=olpx&mktm=r